Paper airplane icon

 Departing the Lake Como train from Milan at the town of Varenna on the banks of Lake Como this village is the ideal place from which to explore the lake, particularly on a day trip where your time is limited.
 If you are going to do Milan to Lake Como by train then this is the perfect place to alight.

-There are villages and towns dotted all around the inverted Y shaped lake and all offer some incredible views and picturesque views of the water through the arches of the villas and centuries old dwellings.
-However some are a little more accessible than others and as a day trip we wanted to visit somewhere close to the train lines given our time scale we felt it would make an incredible Lake Como day trip possible!
+There are villages and towns dotted all around the inverted Y-shaped lake and all offer some incredible views and picturesque views of the water through the arches of the villas and centuries-old dwellings.
+However some are a little more accessible than others and as a day trip, we wanted to visit somewhere close to the train lines given our time scale we felt it would make an incredible Lake Como day trip possible!

-Arriving in Varenna we were instantly blown away, the town and lake was everything we had expected of a place with such a reputation as Lake Como.
-Even after our adventures in the Swiss Alps the views here made it one of the most picturesque places we had ever experienced and to make it even better the sun was shimmering off the surface of the lake and the temperature perfect for an adventure.
+Arriving in Varenna we were instantly blown away, the town and lake were everything we had expected of a place with such a reputation as Lake Como.
+Even after our adventures in the Swiss Alps the views here made it one of the most picturesque places we had ever experienced and to make it even better the sun was shimmering off the surface of the lake and the temperature was perfect for an adventure.

 The village is quite small but there is a lot to discover and it’s ideal to go for a wander, especially along the shores of the lake.
 Places to look out for are: The Villa Cipressi, The Villa Monastero and The Castello di Vezio.